raycmorgan/sqlbox/README.md

 });
 ```

 To update a row simply fetch it, change it and save it.
 Only the fields that are changed will be sent to the database.
+When there are no changes — `beforeSave`, `afterSave` and `afterUpdate` hooks are not fired and no database interaction will happen.

 ```javascript
 User.get(1, function (err, user) {